robert-hh/ads1x15/readme.md

 ###  adc.alert_start() and adc.alert_read()

-Pair of methods to start a contious sampling on a single channel and trigger an alert once a certain threshold is reached,
+Pair of methods to start a continuous sampling on a single channel and trigger an alert once a certain threshold is reached,
 ```
 adc.alert_start(rate, channel1[, channel2][, threshold])
 value = adc.alert_read()
 ```
 The values of channel1, channel2 and rate are the same as for adc.read().
-Threshold tells trigger value anshould be within the range of the adc, 0..32767 for ADC1115 and 0..2047 for ADS1015.
+Threshold tells trigger value and should be within the range of the ADC, 0..32767 for ADC1115 and 0..2047 for ADS1015.
 Rate should be chosen according to the input signal change rate and the precision needed.

 ###  adc.conversion_start() and adc.alert_read()

-Pair of methods to start a contious sampling on a single channel and trigger an alert at every sample.
-This functions pair to be used in an irq-based set-up.
+Pair of methods to start a continuous sampling on a single channel and trigger an alert at every sample.
+This function pair is provided for an IRQ-based set-up.
 ```
 adc.conversion_start(rate, channel1 [, channel2])
 value = adc.alert_read()
 ```
 The values of channel1, channel2 and rate are the same as for adc.read().
-The timing jitter observed is a few µs.
+The timing jitter seen is about 200 ns.
 However the ADC's timer is not very precise.
 In applications where this is of importance some control and calibration of the returned timing pattern has to be done.